Machine Learning based Extraction of Boundary Conditions from Doppler Echo Images for Patient Specific Coarctation of the Aorta: Computational Fluid Dynamics Study: Methods: ML-CFD Pipeline Development

 \section{Methods: ML-CFD Pipeline Development}

-Within this methods section we outline the methods used to develop our approach.
+In this section, we outline the methods used to develop our approach.
 Figure \ref{fig:Method Pipeline} provides an overview of the full pipeline.
-Starting at the data pre-procssing pipeline, key features are extracted from the provided Doppler TTE images to build the ML training dataset.
-This dataset is split into the respective inputs and outputs as shown in the ML Model Training box, which then undergo a feature engineering process (pre-processes train input and output in a format that can be taken in by model).
-Once the regression model is trained the evaluation inputs are specified and BCs obtained.
+Beginning with data pre-procssing, key features are extracted from the Doppler TTE images to build the ML training dataset.
+This dataset is split into the respective inputs and outputs, as shown in the ML Model Training box, which then undergo a feature engineering process.
+This converts the data into a format that is compatible with the ML model.
+Once the regression model is trained, the evaluation inputs are specified and BCs obtained.
 These are then input to the CFD solver along with meshed patient geometry.
 The CFD solver then outputs the velocity and pressure results.